The Best Kitchen Scale

 The OXO reads in whole grams, so this isn’t the best scale for precisely measured pour-over coffee.
 The backlight also only stays on for 30 seconds, which some users seem annoyed by (this doesn’t really bother us).

 We did find a substantial number of reader complaints that the OXO doesn’t remember the last unit measure used.
-(For example, it always reverts to ounces, even if you always select grams.)
 We spoke with OXO, and they said this shouldn’t happen.
-It seems to be an issue with only a percentage of the models, and OXO’s engineers are currently trying to fix the problem.
-In case you get a lemon, OXO told us they’ll give a full refund or replacement.
-All you need to do is call their customer service line (800-545-4411) and explain the problem.
-(OXO doesn’t do warranties, but says they have a satisfaction guarantee on all their products.)
+It seemed to be an issue with only a percentage of the models.

 The OXO was Cook’s top choice, recommended by both Saveur and The New York Times, and has a 4.4-star average across 508 Amazon reviews.
 The Sweethome’s Lesley Stockton has also used this scale in professional kitchens and liked it.